oracle/terraform-provider-oci/website/docs/d/containerengine_cluster_kube_config.html.markdown

 The following arguments are supported:

 * `cluster_id` - (Required) The OCID of the cluster.
+* `endpoint` - (Optional) The endpoint to target.
+A cluster may have multiple endpoints exposed but the kubeconfig can only target one at a time.
 * `expiration` - (Optional) Deprecated.
 This field is no longer used.
 * `token_version` - (Optional) The version of the kubeconfig token.
 Supported value 2.0.0